nextscript/PyGuardDNS/README.md

 - Administrator/root privileges if the DNS server should listen on port `53`
 - Network access for external upstream resolvers and blocklist downloads

-Python dependencies are listed in `requirements.txt`.
+Runtime dependencies are listed in `requirements.txt`.
+Test and development dependencies are listed in `requirements-dev.txt`.

 ## Quick Start